-Take your cards, offer up a small prayer that whatever you do be for your Highest Good, and then shuffle the deck.
-As you’re shuffling, ask the question ‘What do I most need to focus on this week?’
+Take your chosen oracle or tarot cards, offer up a small prayer that whatever you do be for your Highest Good, and then shuffle the deck.
+As you’re shuffling, ask the question ‘What wisdom does my Third Eye Chakra have for me this week?’
 Say it out loud or hold it as a thought in your head.
 Either will work.

 Choose one card.
 How you choose is up to you.
 Split the deck.
 Fan them out.
 Top or bottom.
 Dive right in.
 There is no right or wrong.

 Now look at your card and hold your guidance stone in your non-writing hand.
 Really look at the card.
 Don’t use the book or the ‘proper’ meaning.
 We are being intuitive here, people!
 What stands out for you in the picture?
 What thoughts and ideas do the images provoke?
 Take a minute or two and write those thoughts down.
 I know, you might feel like you’re just making it all up.
 That’s okay.
 Write anyway.
 Trust that there is a part of you that is wise and that has been waiting for this chance to speak with your conscious mind.

 Here’s an example of my first journal pages for the Third Eye Chakra: